ietf/wiki.ietf.org/group/ops/yang-security-guidelines.md

 Some of the RPC or action operations in this YANG module may be considered sensitive or vulnerable in some network environments.
 It is thus important to control access to these operations.
 Specifically, the following operations have particular sensitivities/ vulnerabilities:

 > If the data model contains any particularly sensitive RPC or action operations, then those operations must be listed here, along with an explanation of the associated specific sensitivity or vulnerability concerns.
 Otherwise, replace "Specifically, the following operations have particular sensitivities/ vulnerabilities:":
->"There are no particularly sensitive RPC or action operations."
+>"There are no particularly sensitive RPC or action operations, e.g., ones that are protected by a "nacm:default-deny-all" extensions statement."
 <!-- {blockquote:.is-info} -->